bredelings/BAli-Phy/tests/tools/alignment-draw/README.md

 The tests intentionally do not depend on a browser.
 They parse the generated HTML to check grid-to-character coordinates, centralized property and AU data, safe JSON embedding, self-contained viewer assets, codon-width handling, and input validation.
-Browser-independent scale tests exercise linear, logarithmic, rank, clipping, and AU color composition behavior.
+Browser-independent scale tests exercise automatic linear or zero-aware logarithmic defaults, rank scaling, clipping, sequential and median-diverging palettes, degenerate halves, and AU color composition.